FBI searches Pence's Indiana home in classified docs probe

 The Justice Department did not immediately return a call seeking comment.

-The department has also been investigating the discovery of documents with classification markings at Biden’s home in Delaware and his former Washington office, as well as Trump’s Florida estate.
+Separate special counsels have been investigating the discovery of documents with classification markings at Biden’s home in Delaware and his former Washington office, as well as Trump’s Florida estate.
 Officials are trying to determine whether Trump or anyone on his team criminally obstructed the probe in refusing to turn over the documents before the FBI seizure.
+The FBI recovered more than 100 documents marked classified while serving a search warrant at Mar-a-Lago last August.

+The circumstances of the Biden and Pence cases are markedly different from that of Trump.

-Pence’s case is very different from Trump’s.
-Pence, according to his lawyer Greg Jacob, requested a review by his attorneys of records stored at his home “out of an abundance of caution” during the uproar over the discovery of classified documents at Biden's home and former private office.
+Pence, according to his lawyer Greg Jacob, had requested a review by his attorneys of records stored at his home “out of an abundance of caution” during the uproar over the discovery of classified documents at Biden's home and former private office.
 When the Pence documents were discovered, Jacob said, they were secured in a locked safe and reported to the National Archives.
-FBI agents then collected the documents.
+FBI agents then collected them.

-Material found in the boxes came mostly from Pence’s Naval Observatory vice presidential residence, while other material came from a West Wing office drawer.
+Material found in the boxes came mostly from the Naval Observatory residence where Pence lived while he was vice president.
+Other material came from a West Wing office drawer.

 Pence has said he was unaware the documents had been in his possession.